 While all social scientists who wish to work with Python will need to understand the core language and most will want to be familiar with

 pandas, the Python eco-system is full of application-specific libraries that will only be of use to a subset of users.
-With that in mind, PSS provides an overview of libraries to help researchers working in different topic areas, along with links to materials on optimal use, and guidance on relevant considerations:
+With that in mind, DAP provides an overview of libraries to help researchers working in different topic areas, along with links to materials on optimal use, and guidance on relevant considerations: